AreaLayer/Beat-PoC/README.md

 Beat is a product designed for allow live streaming on Hypercore via P2P and with support to the Nostr.

+### How works?

+We use Hypercore and HyperDHT allow distribution between Peers allowing censorship resistent around lives

+The user can open lives and accepts of payments via Lightning Network incentiventing the V4V

 ## Demo Video

 TBD